 How to arrange an advertisement with the Department of Social Protection Services and with EURES

 The Department of Social Protection Employment Services network ensures national coverage while the EURES (European Employment Services) network advertises the vacancy across the EU.

-To arrange the advertisement with the Department of Social Protection and EURES, employers/contractors can log onto the Department of Social Protection Employment Services Jobsireland at jobsireland.ie or welfare.ie, and select the employer option for the online service.
+To arrange the advertisement with the Department of Social Protection and EURES, employers/contractors can log onto the Department of Social Protection Employment Services JobsIreland at jobsireland.ie or gov.ie/dsp and select the employer option for the online service.

 The vacancy the employer/contractor has registered will be given a reference number.

 In general, yes.
-However, the Labour Market Needs Test is not required:
+However, the Labour Market Needs Test is NOT required where:

-- Where the job is an occupation included on the Critical Skills Occupations List
+- the job is an occupation included on the Critical Skills Occupations List